Darkone83/Type-D/README.md

    **Notes:**
    - If no gallery images are present, a “No images found” screen will be shown.
    - File types supported are determined by firmware: common formats are `.jpg`,`.gif` (for UI assets).
-   - Resource files should use names expected by your UI/menu code. you can access the resource uploader bu going to device=ip:8080/resource
+   - Resource files should use names expected by your UI/menu code. you can access the resource uploader by going to device=ip:8080/resource.
+All required resrouces are in the FATFS Setup/resource folder.
    - Large image files may affect load speed; optimize/resize for best results.

 ## Hardware installation